joaopdss/joaopdss/README.md

 📖 I've been studying AI topics since middle of 2021, focusing more on TensorFlow, Sklearn, Pandas, Numpy and Matplotlib.

-🎮 In my free time I do really like to play games like League Of Legends and Fifa, hang out with friends and watch a few series as Brooklyn 99, Friends, The Witcher and romance movies.
+🎮 In my free time I do really enjoy to play games like League Of Legends and Fifa, hanging out with friends and watching a some series as Brooklyn 99, Friends, The Witcher and romance movies.